Auckland, New Zealand

 Britomart · from NZD 400/night

-New Zealand's first Qualmark 5-star hotel and the country's first carbon-positive certified accommodation, opened in 2020 inside the restored Britomart heritage precinct.
-Ninety-nine rooms with the kind of design-forward restraint that signals confidence rather than flash.
-The surrounding precinct is Auckland's creative and progressive urban hub — dining, design shops, and waterfront access within a block.
+New Zealand's first Qualmark 5-star hotel and first carbon-positive certified hotel, opened in 2020 inside the restored Britomart heritage precinct.
+Ninety-nine rooms in a property that treats sustainability as engineering rather than marketing.
+The location puts you steps from the waterfront and some of Auckland's best dining.

 Stay